 You might know the meme “Graphic Design is My Passion”.
 It shows a clipart frog on a totally unrelated background, using some thoroughly nineties fonts straight out of Microsoft Publisher.

 Use an ad design and style that doesn’t stand out enough, and you might not get noticed.
 Use one that stands out too much, and it’ll have the jarring effect of that frog on that grey background.

 Make your ad integrate seamlessly into its environment.
 Classy not garish is a good motto – unless your brand identity IS garish, in which case, knock yourself out.
 The key is to be honest with yourself about the audience you want to reach.

 A safe choice is an ad that uses a neutral color as its background, stays away from clashes, and doesn’t include too many moving elements.
 If you’re creating a rich media ad, of course moving elements are great within that – but too many different features, all battling for the attention of the ad’s audience, might be a bit much for any consumer.

 3. Make Quick, Efficient Ads

-  Ads that are overstuffed with unnecessary data are annoying for

-  consumers not using high-end devices on which to view them.
-Remember,

-  not everyone has an IPhone XS.
+Ads that are overstuffed with unnecessary data are annoying for consumers not using high-end devices.
+Remember, not everyone has the latest iPhone.

-  According to Meetrics in 2018 Q2, only 58% of UK ads had at least 50% of

-  pixels in-view for a minimum of one second for static display ads, or

-  two seconds for video ads.
+According to Meetrics in 2018 Q2, only 58% of UK ads had at least 50% of pixels in-view for a minimum of one second for static display ads, or two seconds for video ads.